ibm-cloud-docs/containers/cs_registry.md

 You can assign {{site.data.keyword.cloud_notm}} IAM access policies to users or a service ID to restrict permissions to specific registry image namespaces or actions (such as `push` or `pull`).
 Then, create an API key and store these registry credentials in an image pull secret for your cluster.
 {: shortdesc}

-For example, to access images in other {{site.data.keyword.cloud_notm}} accounts, create an API key that stores the {{site.data.keyword.registryshort_notm}} credentials of a user or service ID in that account.
+For example, to access images in other {{site.data.keyword.cloud_notm}} accounts, create an API key that stores the {{site.data.keyword.registrylong_notm}} credentials of a user or service ID in that account.
 Then, in your cluster's account, save the API key credentials in an image pull secret for each cluster and cluster namespace.

 The following steps create an API key that stores the credentials of an {{site.data.keyword.cloud_notm}} IAM service ID.
-Instead of using a service ID, you might want to create an API key for a user ID that has an {{site.data.keyword.cloud_notm}} IAM service access policy to {{site.data.keyword.registryshort_notm}}.
+Instead of using a service ID, you might want to create an API key for a user ID that has an {{site.data.keyword.cloud_notm}} IAM service access policy to {{site.data.keyword.registrylong_notm}}.
 However, make sure that the user is a functional ID or have a plan in case the user leaves so that the cluster can still access the registry.
 {: note}

 1. List available Kubernetes namespaces in your cluster, or create a namespace to use where you want to deploy containers from your registry images.